 Maintaining effective internal control over financial reporting and disclosure controls and procedures is necessary for us to produce reliable financial reports and is important in helping to prevent financial fraud.
 If we are unable to maintain adequate internal control over financial reporting and effective disclosure controls and procedures, we may not be able to accurately report our financial results in a timely manner or prevent fraud and our business and operating results could be harmed.
 We reported an adverse opinion on the effectiveness of our internal control over financial reporting as of December 31, 2009 because of a material weakness identified by management related to income tax accounting.
-For the same reasons, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures were not effective as of December 31, 2009 and June 30, 2010.
+For the same reasons, our Chief Executive Officer and then Chief Financial Officer concluded that our disclosure controls and procedures were not effective as of December 31, 2009 and June 30, 2010.
 During the year ended December 31, 2010, we implemented controls and enhanced procedures to address this material weakness in internal control over financial reporting.
-As of December 31, 2010, management to implement to implement required new or improved controls or difficulties encountered in their implementation could result in material misstatements in our financial statements.
-A failure to implement improved internal controls, or difficulties encountered in their implementation could result in material misstatements in our financial statements.
-A failure to implement improved internal controls, or difficulties encountered in their implementation or execution, could cause future delays in our financial statements.
-A failure to a material adverse effect on us.
+As of December 31, 2010, management concluded that our internal control over financial reporting was effective.
+Any failure to remediate deficiencies noted by our independent registered public accounting firm or our management to implement required new or improved controls or difficulties encountered in their implementation could result in material misstatements in our financial statements.
+A failure to implement improved internal controls, or difficulties encountered in their implementation or execution, could cause future delays in our reporting obligations and could have a material adverse effect on us.